wombleton/gitlaw-nz/acts/S/Secret Commissions Act 1910.md

 ##### 12 Consent of Attorney-General necessary for prosecution

-*   (1) No prosecution for an offence against this Act shall be commenced without the leave of the Attorney-General; and the Attorney-General shall, in granting leave to institute a prosecution, determine whether the offence shall be dealt with as an indictable offence or as one punishable on summary conviction, and the prosecution shall take place accordingly and not otherwise.
+*   (1) No prosecution for an offence against this Act may be commenced without the leave of the Attorney-General.

-    (2) The leave of the Attorney-General may be granted without notice to the defendant, and it shall not be necessary in any information or indictment to state that such leave has been granted, or the terms thereof.
-Objections to an information or indictment for want of such leave or for want of conformity to the terms thereof shall be taken before the District Court Judge, or by motion to quash the indictment, before the defendant is given in charge to the jury upon his trial, and not otherwise; and if the District Court Judge or Judge is satisfied that such leave has not been granted, or that the terms thereof have not been conformed to, the information or indictment shall be dismissed or quashed, as the case may be.
+    (2) The leave of the Attorney-General may be granted without notice to the defendant and it is not necessary in the charge to state that leave has been granted, or to state the terms of that leave.

+    (3) Objections to a charge for want of leave, or for want of conformity to the terms of leave, must be made before a District Court Judge before the trial, and if the District Court Judge is satisfied that leave has not been granted, or that the terms thereof have not been conformed to, the District Court Judge must either---

+    *   (a) permit the prosecutor to withdraw the charge; or

+    *   (b) dismiss the charge.

+    Section 12: replaced, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 13 Penalty on conviction

-*   (1) Any person convicted on indictment of an offence against this Act is liable, if a corporation, to a fine not exceeding $2,000; and if any other person, to imprisonment for any period not exceeding 2 years or to a fine not exceeding $1,000\.
+*   Any person convicted of an offence against this Act is liable, if a corporation, to a fine not exceeding $2,000; and if any other person, to imprisonment for any period not exceeding 2 years or to a fine not exceeding $1,000\.

-    (2) Any person convicted summarily of an offence against this Act is liable, if a corporation, to a fine not exceeding $200; and if any other person, to imprisonment for any period not exceeding 3 months or to a fine not exceeding $100\.

-    Subsections (1) and (2) amended by section 40(1) Criminal Justice Act 1954 (1954 No 5) (RS 1)) by omitting the words ""with or without hard labour"".
+    Section 13: replaced, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 14 Proceedings to be before District Court Judge only

-*   An information under the [Summary Proceedings Act 1957][18] for an offence against this Act, whether the proceedings are by way of summary conviction or otherwise, shall be taken and heard before a District Court Judge only.
+*   \[Repealed\]

+    Section 14: repealed, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Incriminating answers and discovery